aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/symbology-generation-specifics/pdf417-barcodes/_index.md

 {{< /highlight >}}

 ## PDF417 Data Encoding Modes
-To select the encoding mode for input data in ***Aspose.BarCode for .NET***, it is required to set the [*Pdf417CompactionMode*](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/pdf417parameters/properties/pdf417compactionmode) property of class [*Pdf417Parameters*](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/pdf417parameters) that specifies data compression regimes to be used during barcode generation.
+To select the data encoding mode in ***Aspose.BarCode for .NET***, it is required to set the [*Pdf417CompactionMode*](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/pdf417parameters/properties/pdf417compactionmode) property of class [*Pdf417Parameters*](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/pdf417parameters) that specifies data compaction regimes to be used during barcode generation.
 To encode Unicode symbols, two other properties, [*Pdf417ECIEncoding*](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/pdf417parameters/properties/pdf417eciencoding) and [*CodeTextEncoding*](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/pdf417parameters/properties/codetextencoding), can be used.
 Detailed explanations and code samples for these properties are provided further in the article.

 ### ECI Encoding Mode
 Besides encoding Unicode characters into byte streams, the [*Pdf417ECIEncoding*](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/pdf417parameters/properties/pdf417eciencoding) property allows setting the ECI identifier for the current encoding that can be read and correctly interpreted by decoders.
 In the case of setting this property using any value that differs from *ECIEncodings.NONE*, data processing is performed using the specified ECI encoding.
 The present library implementation includes all well-known charset encodings that are listed in the [*ECIEncodings*](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/eciencodings) enumeration.